 I’ll probably keep not-making my bed, and probably keep obsessively cleaning my kitchen counters.
 I should probably also see a therapist.

 ps. ~ Here’s a little gift for you that came to me by way of Facebook.
 Posted (in a shorter version) by Monika Winkelmann.
 (Monika is German and lives in Germany.
 She participates in the Zen Peacemakers.
 My friend, Anita met her on a Bearing Witness retreat at Auschwitz, and brought Monika to one of the women’s groups I facilitate when she was visiting here).
-I am always so grateful for these kinds of inspired and inspiring posts.
-I like to spread them, and acknowledge who sent them my way.
-What if we all expressed our appreciation for each other so much more often than we do?
-And what if we all could know we have the power to make choices, including the choice to bless the world with our own particular gifts?
+What if we all knew we have the power to make choices, including the choice to bless the world with our own particular gifts?

 Choose to Bless the World by Rebecca Parker